ChaimaGhribi/OpenStack-Juno-Installation/OpenStack-Juno-Installation.rst

 + **Compute Node** that runs the virtual machine instances in OpenStack.

-We have deployed a single compute node (see the Figure below) but you can simply add more compute nodes to our multi-node installation, if needed.
+We have deployed a single compute node but you can simply add more compute nodes to our multi-node installation, if needed.